E-Bike Classes: The Difference Between Class 1, 2, & 3

-Class 1 E-Bike: What makes a class 1 e-bike?
+Class 1 E-Bike: What is a class 1 e-bike?
 Class 1 e-bikes have a maximum speed of 20 MPH and are equipped with an eelctric motor without throttle that works when the rider is pedaling, also known as pedal-assist.
 What is pedal assist?
-An e-bike with pedal assist is an e-bike whos drive system is only activated once you start pedaling.
-Once you start pedaling you will be able to get up to 20 mph on your ebike.
+An electric motor with pedal assist is an e-bike whose drive system is only activated once you start pedaling.
+Once you start pedaling you will be able to get up to 20 mph (miles per hour) on your e-bike.
 Class 1 ebike riders are given the permission to ride anywhere you would ride any other type of bike due to the low speed and operation.
 Meaning ebikes are allowed on bike lanes, bike paths, and on the road.
 To sum, e-bikes are classified as class 1 when they have PEDAL ASSIST ONLY that tops off at 20 mph and no throttle.

-What is a class 2 e-bike a class 2 e-bike?
-A class 2 e-bike features aTHROTTLE and maxes out at 20mph.
+What is a class 2 Electric bike?
+Class 2 electric bikes provide assistance when pedaling and have a maximum speed of 20 mph with a throttle.
 What is a throttle/how does it work?
-A throttle is a feature ebikes have that can come in a grip-twist or button where you hold it down and the bikes takes off without you having to be pedaling.
+A throttle is a feature ebikes have that can come in a grip-twist or button where you hold it down and the bike takes off without you having to be pedaling.
 Our Aventon Pace 500 has a safety feature that requires you to start pedaling in order for the throttle to engage.
 The throttle is limited to a certain speed for safety and regulation reasons.
 Aventon Pace 500 maxes out at 20mph on throttle and 28mph on pedal assist as does the Aventon Aventure for more daring and adventurous bike rides.
 In most places you will be able to ride a class 2 ebike anywhere you would ride a non ebike.

 Class 3 E-Bike: What makes a class 3 ebike a class 3 ebike?
 A class 3 ebike features Pedal Assist only and tops off at 28mph.
-Due to the high power class 3 ebike has they are restricted from certain bike trails and bike paths.
-What makes our ebike unique is that Aventon Pace 500 features pedal assist AND throttle.
+Due to the high power class 3 e-bike has, they are restricted from certain bike trails and bike paths.
+What makes our e-bike unique is the Aventon Pace 500 features pedal assist AND throttle.
 As does the Aventon Aventure.
-We build high quality products that are accessible to all people which is why we wanted to make sure our ebike was obtainable to everyone.
+We build high quality products that are to access for all people which is why we wanted to make sure our e-bikes are obtainable to everyone.